garden-io/garden/docs/guides/migrating-from-docker-compose.md

 Under `ports` we specify the same port as in our Docker Compose file (`3000`).

-We set up a health check for the `/api` route, as that is what this module serves, and an ingress on a subdomain.
+We set up a health check for the `/api` route, and an ingress on a subdomain.
 In our case, this will let us access our `backend` application on `compose2garden.local.demo.garden`.

-Finally, we specify the dependency on the `mongo` module, which we will define in a bit.
+Finally, we specify the dependency on the `mongo` `Deploy` action, which we will define in a bit.

 ### The `frontend/frontend.garden.yml` file